-- 7.45 If a PGR wishes to transfer from another university to Sussex, they must apply through the normal admissions process (see section 3). - 7.46 Over and above the admissions requirements, practical considerations such as funding or sponsorship for a visa may affect the feasibility of a transfer.
-Prior to making an offer, Schools are advised to seek support from the PGR Scholarships team where a transfer in would involve a transfer of funding, or the International Advice team where the applicant may require advice relevant to their Student visa. - 7.47 The application will be considered by the School for exceptional entry and the research to date, where applicable, should be subject to an ethical review in accordance with the University's Code Of Practice for Research.
-In making its admissions decision, the School may reasonably request evidence of satisfactory progress against the progression requirements of the original institution. - 7.48 The School should ensure that the PGR is clear about the basis on which they are being accepted, including the length of registration, any variation to standard progress and review arrangements (see below), and any accreditation of prior learning to recognise courses and modules already undertaken, etc. It may be appropriate to include such criteria in the offer letter. - 7.49 The total registration for the relevant research degree (or equivalent, where degree names do not align) across both the original institution and Sussex will not normally exceed the maximum period of registration as stated in this policy.
-Requests for exceptions to be made (i.e. for a PGR to be admitted for a period of time which would result in their total period of registration exceeding Sussex's maximum period of registration) should be made by the relevant Director for PGRs to the Dean of the SRS, as per exceptional extensions (see above).
+- 7.46 If a PGR wishes to transfer from another university to Sussex, they must apply through the normal admissions process (see section 3).
+Transfers will not be considered where the PGR has given notice of their intention to submit at their current institution and/or has already submitted their thesis for examination (whether or not they have received an outcome). - 7.47 Over and above the admissions requirements, practical considerations such as funding or sponsorship for a visa may affect the feasibility of a transfer.
+Prior to making an offer, Faculties/Schools are advised to seek support from the PGR Scholarships team where a transfer in would involve a transfer of funding, or the International Advice team where the applicant may require advice relevant to their Student visa. - 7.48 The application will be considered by the Faculty/School for exceptional entry and the research to date, where applicable, should be subject to an ethical review in accordance with the University's Code of Practice for Research.
+In making its admissions decision, the Faculty/School may reasonably request evidence of satisfactory progress against the progression requirements of the original institution. - 7.49 The Faculty/School should ensure that the PGR is clear about the basis on which they are being accepted, including the length of registration, any variation to standard progress and review arrangements (see below), and any accreditation of prior learning to recognise courses and modules already undertaken, etc. It may be appropriate to include such criteria in the offer letter. - 7.50 The total registration for the relevant research degree (or equivalent, where degree names do not align) across both the original institution and Sussex will not normally exceed the maximum period of registration as stated in this document.
+Requests for exceptions to be made (i.e. for a PGR to be admitted for a period of time which would result in their total period of registration exceeding Sussex's maximum period of registration) should be made by the relevant ADRI, or nominee(s), to the Chair of the PGRSC, as per exceptional extensions (see above).

-- 7.50 If a PGR transfers to Sussex following less than one year's registration (or part-time equivalent) on the equivalent research degree at their previous institution they must undertake Sussex's first Formal Progression Review no later than 12 months after their original registration commenced (i.e. calculating from their start date at their previous institution, notwithstanding any periods of intermission). - 7.51 If a PGR transfers to a PhD at Sussex following less than two years' registration (or part-time equivalent) on an equivalent degree at their previous institution, they must undertake Sussex's second Formal Progression Review no later than 24 months after their original registration commenced (calculated as above).
-This is to ensure that any issues with PGR progress are picked up in good time; Schools may consider a request for an extension to the progression review deadline in accordance with section 9 of this policy.
+- 7.51 If a PGR transfers to Sussex following less than one year's registration (or part-time equivalent) on the equivalent research degree at their previous institution they must undertake Sussex's first Formal Progression Review no later than 12 months after their original registration commenced (i.e. calculating from their start date at their previous institution, notwithstanding any periods of intermission). - 7.52 If a PGR transfers to a PhD at Sussex following less than two years' registration (or part-time equivalent) on an equivalent degree at their previous institution, they must undertake Sussex's second Formal Progression Review no later than 24 months after their original registration commenced (calculated as above).
+This is to ensure that any issues with PGR progress are picked up in good time; Faculties/Schools may consider a request for an extension to the progression review deadline in accordance with section 9 of this document.